Anchor the trip: Torrey Pines

 Use the booking-window guide for how release and cancellations work, and decide between North and South before you are staring at the tee sheet.

-Add city rounds: Balboa Park and Mission Bay
+Add city rounds: Balboa Park, Mission Bay, and Mission Trails

-Around the anchor, Balboa Park gives you a historic 18 minutes from downtown hotels, and Mission Bay offers a low-commitment round that fits a travel morning or a post-flight afternoon.
+Around the anchor, Balboa Park gives you a historic 18 minutes from downtown hotels, Mission Bay offers a low-commitment round that fits a travel morning or a post-flight afternoon, and Mission Trails gives inland San Diego another public course to compare.

 The Coronado day